Location: 1260 Almshouse Road, Warrington

 The success of the Doylestown Dog Park is due in part to the unique mandatory education session that is required for all park users and submission of dog license, vaccinations and attendance at an educational orientation session.
 We believe that our requirements result in a better educated participant who understands their responsibility as a dog park user, resulting in a positive experience for all.
 Register for Orientation [click here]

 Dog Park Orientation (attendance required for membership):

 First time registration can be done either immediately following the orientation session or at the Administration office at 425 Wells Road, Doylestown.
 All required registration materials must be submitted at time of registration.
 The following are required and will be kept on file:

 Dog Park membership is valid for a period of one year.
 No refunds are made relative to Dog Park membership.

-The Dog Park Advisory Board (DPAB) is a group of dog park members, citizens, park and recreation staff and officials that strive to maintain a model dog park and responsible dog ownership in order to promote mutual respect, safety, and enjoyment for all park users.
+The Dog Park Advisory Board (DPAB) is an advisory group of dog park members, citizens, park and recreation staff and officials that strive to maintain a model dog park and responsible dog ownership in order to promote mutual respect, safety, and enjoyment for all park users.

 The DPAB works diligently to monitor overall dog park operations, oversee orientations, review incidents, encourage responsible dog ownership, plan and implement programs, create new opportunities and offer recommendations to improve park guidelines to enhance the dog park and allow all park users to safely enjoy their time at the Dog Park.